-The U.S. Energy Information Administration (EIA) estimates that in 2019, the U.S. residential and commercial sectors combined used about 216 billion kilowatthours (kWh) of electricity for lighting.
-This was about 8% of total electricity consumption by both of these sectors and about 5% of total U.S. electricity consumption.
+The U.S. Energy Information Administration (EIA) estimates in the Annual Energy Outlook 2021 that in 2020, the U.S. residential and commercial sectors combined used about 219 billion kilowatthours (kWh) of electricity for lighting.
+This was about 8% of total electricity consumption by both of these sectors and about 6% of total U.S. electricity consumption.

-The commercial sector, which includes commercial and institutional buildings, and public street and highway lighting, consumed about 141 billion kWh for lighting in 2019, equal to about 10% of total commercial sector electricity consumption.
+The commercial sector, which includes commercial and institutional buildings, and public street and highway lighting, consumed about 157 billion kWh for lighting in 2020, equal to about 12% of total commercial sector electricity consumption and about 4% of total U.S. electricity consumption in 2020.
 EIA does not have an estimate of electricity use specifically for public street and highway lighting.